 - There is no pre-defined cost-effectiveness threshold for ultra orphan treatments evaluated under the HTA process but, for example in England, a cost of £300,000 per QALY is believed to be the maximum acceptable ICER.
 This is is substantially more than NICE’s current threshold of £30,000 which covers all orphan and non-orphan treatments.

 MAP UK is a member only section that covers market access content applicable to the UK as a whole as well as the differences between each of the devolved nation.
 Non-members can get an overview of the structure and contents by clicking on the table of contents.

 - Is it possible to increase the NHS list price due to the drop in the pound following Brexit?

-- Unfortunately, the DH does not consider exchange rates in their pricing negotiations and therefore the drop in the pound can not be used to justify a price increase.
+- Unfortunately, the DHSC does not consider exchange rates in their pricing negotiations and therefore the drop in the pound can not be used to justify a price increase.

 You can find more details on our “Renegotiating a price” on MAP.

 - How are prices for generic products set?